mlstroud/HairSalon/README.md

 ## Known Bugs

-* Certain css style aspects such as float would not apply correctly via linked script, and were hardcoded into their elements until issue is resolved.
+* Deletion of Stylists is not yet supported until workaround for re-assigning their clients is implemented.

 ## Support and contact details